 Or simply ignoring the answer if they don't like it like Homer Simpson wanting steak.

 Not that this impetus is always bad–a lot of people try to pinch a deuce in the sandcastles of a writer's dreams under the auspices of managing expectations or trying to keep the artist grounded in pragmatism.
-It's tough to be a writer and even tougher to tell people you want to be a writer until you have a six figure income and a retirement plan from writing.
+It's tough to be a writer and even tougher to tell people you want to be a writer until you have a mid-five-figure income and a retirement plan from writing.
 People who say "Come on...what do you really do?" are around every corner.
-(My favorite: grudging support during fair weather and, "Maybe it's time to get a real job" at the first sign of a setback.)
-The thick skins and aggressive immune responses writers grow to this sort of bullshit serves us well in most situations.
+(My favorite: grudging support during fair weather but: "Maybe it's time to get a real job," at the first sign of a setback.)
+The thick skins and aggressive immune responses that writers grow to this sort of bullshit serve us well in most situations.
 But like an allergy, they end up attacking the wrong thing to our detriment when we hear anything we don't like.

-For other young writers it might be that their NaNoWriMo novel really only needs some polish.
+For other young writers, it might be that their NaNoWriMo novel really only needs some polish.
 Or that they can be a good writer if they're a movie buff and never really read.
 Or that a literary agent will be blown away by their first three chapters and not care that the book isn't finished.
 Or that their book really doesn't need a content editor.
 Or that writing web content is a career that will really help because it's good practice.
-Or that one can have a successful writing career without writing close to every day.
-Or that they really will never have to self-promote if they just sign with a big five.
+Or that one can have a successful writing career without writing every day (or pretty close).
+Or that they really will never have to self-promote if they just sign with a big-five.

 Which I did.
 Repeatedly.